thzois/sw_2020/README.md

 - Run 'docker-compose up -d --build' inside the main directory
 - Open your browser and navigate to localhost:8080

 In case you would like to skip the part of gathering, cleaning and sentiment analysis of the data because e.g: you have already done that, you need to set 'DATA_ANALYSIS=false' in docker-compose.yml.
+The application produces a 'swanalytics.log' in order to inform you about the various data-processing events.